Immersed figure-8 annuli and anyons: Automorphism of information convex sets: tools and examples

 By allowing both smooth deformations and tunneling, we can obtain more diverse classes of automorphisms of $\Sigma(\Omega)$.
 We will not discuss the entire scope of how this might work, acknowledging that it is an interesting mathematical problem.
 Instead, we describe a nontrivial example in 2D.

 Let $\mathcal{W}$ be a punctured torus immersed in a disk $B^2$, as shown in the left figure of Fig.~\ref{fig:large-deformation}.
 If there is an Abelian sector on figure-8 region, $\mu \in \calC_8$, then we can design an automorphism of $\Sigma(\mathcal{W})$ utilizing the tunneling trick in one of the steps; see the process shown in Fig.~\ref{fig:large-deformation}.
 The entire process takes the immersed punctured torus $\mathcal{W}$ back to itself.
 Steps 1 and 2 are smooth deformations.\footnote{As a side note, I described steps 1 and 2 in a math student seminar in 2020 \cite{shi-2020-student}; see the first backup slide, which was my attempt to ask about an unknown-to-me terminology.
-Later, my collaborators and I learned in the projects \cite{knots-paper,Shi2023-Kirby} that the term I looked for was immersion and regular homotopy.
-Now step 3 is added, which gives a reason to ask more questions.} Step 3 is a tunneling.
+Later, my collaborators and I learned in the projects \cite{knots-paper,Shi2023-Kirby} that the terms I looked for were immersion and regular homotopy.
+Now step 3 is added, which gives a reason to ask more questions.} Step 3 is a tunneling process.
 Thus, the automorphism cannot be associated with a closed loop in $\mathfrak{m}(\mathcal{W}, B^2)$.

-Is there any physical significance to this process?
-We anticipate that the answer is yes, relating this to the problem of defining topological spins from a state, but we postpone the discussion to future work.
+Can we make use of the topological process in Fig.~\ref{fig:large-deformation} to understand nontrivial universal properties of gapped topologically ordered phases?
+We anticipate that the answer is yes.
+An idea is to relate this to the problem of defining and extracting topological spins from a single wave function; we postpone the discussion to future work.